 The term financial analyst may mean any number of different things.
-However generally if your business requires, or generates, a large volume of financial data it may be necessary to have specialist financial analysts whose role it is to manage, manipulate, understand and present this data in a way that provides benefit to the business.
+Generally, if your business requires, or generates, a large volume of financial data, it may be necessary to have specialist financial analysts whose role it is to manage, manipulate, understand and present this data in a way that provides benefit to the business.

 REVENUE / PAYABLE / PAYROLL / PROCUREMENT /IT / HR TEAMS

-When businesses start-up it may be that some important functions are done on a part-time basis, form part of other roles, or are outsourced to specialist organisations.
+When businesses first start up, some important functions may be done on a part-time basis, form part of other roles, or are outsourced to specialist organisations.
 When the business develops and expands, it may be appropriate to recruit specialists in these areas to ensure that the functions are given the necessary focus.
 We have associate relationships with other recruiters who specialise in areas such as HR and IT and are more than happy to help put you in contact.

 We also place accountants and tax specialists in practice roles as Audit Partners, Audit Senior Managers/Managers, Audit Seniors, Audit Assistants, Personal and Corporate Tax Specialists and Insolvency and Business Recovery Specialists.